vossisboss/wagtail/docs/getting_started/tutorial.md

 ![](../_static/images/tutorial/tutorial_10.jpg)

+[//]: <> (Some additional blog features we won't fully cover but should at least mention: comments, authentication, moving from post to post between posts.)

+[//]: <> (We should include a section on frontend options to head off people's questions about that.)

 ## Where next

 -   Read the Wagtail [topics](../topics/index) and [reference](../reference/index) documentation
 -   Learn how to implement [StreamField](../topics/streamfield) for freeform page content
 -   Browse through the [advanced topics](../advanced_topics/index) section and read [third-party tutorials](../advanced_topics/third_party_tutorials)

+[//]: <> (StreamField is a good place to send people to next.
+Third-party tutorials are good.
+We should include a section on deployment for people to click to so they can get a flavor for that.
+References on structuring projects or different project types or kits/templates could also be useful information.)